-MIT 606 Database Manipulation for Business Solutions 3 Credits

-This course covers advanced database topics that allow organizations to address the increasing complexity of data format, availability, speed of processing and location.
-Such topics include transaction management and concurrency control, database performance, distributed databases, data warehousing for business intelligence and the emerging role of NoSQL databases to handle big data.
+MIT 606 Database Manipulation for Business Solutions 3 Credits concurrency control, database performance, distributed databases, data warehousing for business intelligence and the emerging role of NoSQL databases to handle big data.
 The course also reviews technology for database connectivity and concludes with a review of the database administration function.
 Prerequisite: MIT 604.